First Dark Matter Search Results From Coherent CAPTAIN-Mills: Introduction

 \subsubsection{Coherent Elastic Neutrino-Nucleus Scattering}

-\cevns~was first suggested as a probe for the weak current in 1974~\cite{Freedman:1973yd} soon after the experimental discovery of weak neutral current in neutrino interactions. \cevns~is flavor blind at tree level, meaning that each Standard Model active neutrino interacts identically, and its scattering rate is a few orders of magnitude larger than other competing neutrino scattering events at tens of MeV energies.
-Despite the rate enhancement, observing \cevns~is difficult due to experimental challenges such as low (10 keV) nuclear recoil energies being the only experimental signature and the need for intense sources/large target masses.
-Therefore, \cevns has eluded detection for more than four decades until recently when it was first observed in 2017 in CsI~\cite{Akimov:2017ade}, and more recently in Ar~\cite{Akimov:2020pdx} by the COHERENT collaboration.
+\cevns~was first suggested as a probe for the weak current in 1974\,\cite{Freedman:1973yd} soon after the experimental discovery of weak neutral current in neutrino interactions. \cevns~is flavor blind at the tree level, meaning that each SM neutrino \cite{Tanabashi:2018sm} interacts identically, and its scattering rate is a few orders of magnitude larger than other competing neutrino scattering events at energies (10 MeV).
+Despite the rate enhancement, observing \cevns~is difficult due to experimental challenges such as low nuclear recoil energies (10 keV), and being the only experimental signature, it requires intense sources and large target masses. \cevns eluded detection for over four decades until it was first observed in 2017 in CsI\,\cite{Akimov:2017ade}, and more recently in Ar\,\cite{Akimov:2020pdx} by the \mbox{COHERENT} collaboration.

-In \cevns, the neutrino sees the nucleus as a whole and the collection of individual nucleons behaves coherently.
-The scattering results in a relatively large interaction probability while the nucleus remains in its ground state.
-The experimental signature of CE$\nu$NS is low-energy nuclear recoils $T$ of $\mathcal{O}$(10 keV) and the differential cross section of the process in terms of recoil energy is written as:
+In \cevns, the neutrino interacts with the whole nucleus and the collection of individual nucleons behaves coherently.
+The scattering results in a relatively large cross section with the nucleus remaining in its ground state.
+The experimental signature for \cevns is low-energy nuclear recoils $T$ of $\mathcal{O}$(10 keV), and the differential cross section for the process in terms of recoil energy is written as: